3 Producing microlearning delivery

 - leave the wording of contributions to the discretion of your guest.

-Providing colleagues with a script they can work for voicing slides can be an efficient and effective way to achieve specific and desired impact when aiming for precision with tightly focused messaging, while at the same time helping to keep demands on colleagues to a minimum.
-Producing scripts for voicing is a ‘high control’ approach that can work well when precision, clarity, brevity and impact are being sought.
+Providing colleagues with a script they can work for voicing slides can be an efficient and effective way to achieve specific and desired impact when aiming for precision with tightly focused messaging.
+Producing scripts for voicing is a ‘high control’ approach that also keeps demands on colleagues to a minimum.
 The trade-off is it limits perspectives and ideas a colleague may be able to bring.
-However, there is room for flexibility, you may opt for a combination of word-for-word scripting and guest input, and the added option of negotiating input.
-But in any case, providing guidance helps ensure best results.
+However, there is also room for flexibility, a combination of word-for-word scripting and allowance for added guest input, in which case providing guidance can help ensure best results.

-The following for examples (below) demonstrate approaches ranging from formal to conversational presentation styles.
+The following lecture format examples demonstrate approaches ranging from formal to conversational.

 Activity: Your evaluation of the voiced recordings